Zendro-dev/Zendro-dev.github.io/setup_customize.md

 ### Integration test
 In integration tests functionality of APIs would be tested.
 Before the test, data model definitions should be added in the folder `test/integration_test_misc/integration_test_models_instance2`.
 Besides, user needs add the container configuration for new storage type in `test/integration_test_misc/docker-compose-test.yml` file, because the setup of integration tests is based on the `docker` and `docker-compose`.
 In addition, user needs update `test/integration_test_misc/data_models_storage_config2.json` file, which is the configuration file for default connection, for new storage type.
 Moreover, if the `bulkAddCsv` method would be tested, the corrsponding CSV files should be added in the folder `test/integration_test_misc`.
 Afterwards user needs create a new integration test file as `test/mocha_integration_<storageType>.test.js`, e.g. `mocha_integration_mongodb.test.js`.
 Besides, user needs update the `test/testenv_cli` file.
 Namely, user needs add the new integration file into the CLI file.
 For example, user can search `mocha_integration_mongodb.test.js` in the CLI file and add new integration file below the same `if` condition.
 To run the integration-test suite, user can execute the command `npm run test-integration [-- OPTIONS]`.
 To view the different integration-test commands and some examples, user can execute `npm run test-integration -- -h`.
 In addition, the list of concrete tests would be in the following:
-* __Basic CRUD Operations__: add operation, update operation, readOne operation, delete operation, CSV bulkUpload functionality, limit-offset pagination, cursor-based pagination, sort functionality, table template acquisition, data loader functionality
+* __Basic CRUD Operations__: add operation, update operation, readOne operation, delete operation, CSV bulkUpload functionality, limit-offset pagination, cursor-based pagination, sort functionality, table template acquisition, data loader functionality, search functionality
 * __Operators__: like , notLike, iLike, notILike, regexp, notRegexp, iRegexp, notIRegexp, in, notIn, contains, notContains
 * __Association__:
   * __ManyToOne__: add one association, read one associated record, remove one association, bulkAssociation, bulkDisassociation